ricardobaumann/device-management/README.md

 Sample project to introduce an event driven architecture based on an IOT device management use case.
 Services are built using [Spring Cloud ecossystem](https://spring.io/projects/spring-cloud), together with [RabbitMQ](https://www.rabbitmq.com/) for event distribution.

+The key point of this approach is not having services calling each other directly to query/write data, but relying on the event messages instead.
+That is my favorite approach for microservices in general, because it helps to keep clear domains and decouple services.

 ## Architecture
 1. [device-service](https://github.com/ricardobaumann/device-management/tree/master/device-service): CRUD service for the IOT devices.
 Publish events based on device CRUD events.
 Has a scheduler to generate dummy events, to show the service capabilities.
 2. [activity-service](https://github.com/ricardobaumann/device-management/tree/master/activity-service): CRUD service for device activities.
 Listen for device CRUD events, and publish events based on activities CRUD events.